KDE/digikam-doc/post_processing/mjpeg_stream.rst

     The MJPEG Stream Main Settings View

+The **Transition** settings view can customize the visual effect applied between two images.
+Note that For some effects, the duration can depend of random values and can change while the stream.
+A preview of the transition is given on the right side.

 .. figure:: images/mjpeg_stream_transition.webp
     :alt:
     :align: center

     The MJPEG Stream Transition Settings View

+The **Effect** settings view can customize the effect to perform a visual panning or zooming applied while to render an image in the stream.
+A preview of the effect is given on the right side.

 .. figure:: images/mjpeg_stream_effect.webp
     :alt: